 Make sure that your LinkedIn profile portrays you perfectly.

 Other popular sites for tech talent are Stack Overflow and Github.
 This does not mean you should not set up profiles on Twitter, Behance.net and other websites in this category.

 In this increasingly technological world, you might need to find a graphic designer at one point.

 If you are focusing on talented individuals, you are not alone.

-Many hiring managers are looking talent as opposed to experience.
+Many hiring managers are looking for talent as opposed to experience.

-Several studies confirm that hiring top talent is entirely worth the effort for any organisation.
+Several studies confirm that hiring top talent is entirely worthwhile for any organisation.